Meaning Of Customs Duty In India And Its Types

 Safeguard Duty

-This is levied if the customs authorities feel that the exports of a particular good can damage the economy of the country.
+This is levied if the customs authorities feel that the exports of a particular good can damage the country’s economy.
+The rate of Safeguard Duty is determined by the Tariff Commission and is based on the difference between the landed cost of the imported goods and the price of the domestically produced goods.

 How To Calculate Customs Duty?

-You can also make use of the customs duty calculator that is available on the CBEC website.
-As part of the computerized and electronic service drive in 2009, India started a web-based system known as ICEGATE.
-ICEGATE is the abbreviation of Indians Customs Electronic Commerce/Electronic Data Interchange Gateway.
-It provides a platform for the calculation of duty rates, import-export goods declaration, shipping bills, electronic payment, and verification of import and export licenses.
+You can also make use of the customs duty calculator available on the CBEC website.
+As part of the computerised and electronic service drive in 2009, India started a web-based system known as ICEGATE (Indians Customs Electronic Commerce/Electronic Data Interchange Gateway).
+It calculates duty rates, import-export goods declaration, shipping bills, electronic payment, and verification of import and export licenses.

 Value of Imported Goods + Basics Customs Duty + Social Welfare Surcharge = Value based on which IGST is calculated